Node.js vs Django: Key differences, popularity, use cases and more

 - Faster development- developers can work on multiple modules of a single project simultaneously, making the framework a rapid development platform for web apps.

 - The component-based pattern of the framework helps give ease to modification.
-One change in component does not affect the entire application or other components.
+One change in a component does not affect the entire application or other components.

 Security in Node.js vs Django